Priyanshu-511/OpenGL/README.md

 which will be later in tutorials.

 ## Tut-2 to create a geometric shape Triangle
-It's here to learn about make a triangle using coordinate systems and also color them
+It's here to learn about make a triangle using coordinate systems and also color them.